Kahler-Einstein metrics with edge singularities: Higher regularity for solutions of the equation

 We can continue this same reasoning further.
 Applying $P_{1\b1}$ to the next term in the expansion $a_{\gamma \ell} r^{\gamma} (\log r)^\ell$ beyond $a_{20}r^2$ produces a leading order term which is a nonzero multiple of $a_{\gamma \ell} r^{\gamma-2} (\log r)^\ell$ if $\ell > 0$.
 Even though this term is bounded now, there are no other log terms at the level $r^{\gamma-2}$ in \eqref{DetMAEq}.
 On the other hand, if $\ell = 0$, then we end up with a term $r^{\gamma-2}(\gamma^2 + \del_\th^2)a_{\gamma 0}$, and there are no terms in \eqref{DetMAEq} to cancel it either.
 Hence $\gamma$ must be one of the two indicial roots $k/\be$, $k = 1$ or $2$, and the coefficient must be a linear combination of $\cos k\th$ and $\sin k\th$.

 We comment further on the cases $\be=1/2$ or $\be=1/4$.
 In the former, one might suspect that one would need a term $r^2 \log r a_{021}$ because applying $P_{1\b1}$ to this should match the $r^0$ term coming from the leading coefficients of $\vp$ and $f_\o$.
-However, those coefficients do not depend on $\th$, whereas $a_{021}$ would be a combination of $\cos2\th$ and $\sin 2\th$, as above, so there is no interaction.
+However, those coefficients do not depend on $\th$, whereas $a_{021}$ would be a combination of $\cos2\th$ and $\sin 2\th$, as above, so there is no interaction, hence no log terms at this location.
 This is also true for $\be = 1/4$. \end{proof}

-\begin{remark} {\rm It is worth noting that there are more terms in the expansion of the solution metric than in the expansion of the reference metric.
-Because of this, the computations in the appendix do not apply and one cannot conclude any boundedness of the bisectional curvatures when $\be > 1/2$. } \end{remark}
+\begin{remark} {\rm It is worth noting explicitly that while both the reference and solution metrics have expansions, the solution metric may have more terms in its expansion than the reference metric.
+One consequence of this is that the computations in the Appendix do {\it not} apply to the solutions $\o_{\vp(s)},\, s>-\infty$; in particular one cannot conclude that the bisectional curvatures of the solution metrics are bounded when $\be > 1/2$, and indeed, they are not!} \end{remark}